Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 - Added cart.js to cart.html, defered, in the head tag
   - I had hoped that would fix things.
 It did not.
 - Finally wrapped the cart button in an anchor tag to link it to cart.html. now to do that two dozen more times.
 - All pages updated so that cart checkout links to cart.html
+- Added 'add-to-cart-btn' to product slide 4 in cart.html, L 173
+- Minor change to image for bluetooth speaker, now linked to original image, was the auto-compressed resize version
+- Finished fixing the images on cart.html.
+At least it looks fine, even if it doesn't work.

 ### Misc